 - their training, experience, or competence;

-- their academic degrees
+- their academic degrees or credentials

 - their institutional or association affiliations;

 - the basis for, or results or degree of success of their services.